Pizpit/react-travel-log/README.md

 ### What I learned

 With this project the goal was to learn how to pass props in React to different components and then display that information.
-Soon I will  Most of the HTML and CSS was review but I learned how to fully deploy with create-react-app.
+Soon I will pull data from an API instead of providing dummy data.
+Most of the HTML and CSS was review but I learned how to fully deploy with create-react-app.

 ### Useful resources